xp4xbox/Batch-Farm-Simulator/README.md

 -Adding the ability to modify the players energy.

+-Adding Potatoes As A Crop In The Game

+-Adding Sheep As A Animal In The Game

 INSTALATION INSTRUCTIONS:

 1. Restore default buffer size and window size for cmd if changed.